The Poet is the Poem is a unique showcase of Malaysian Sign Language through poetry.

 Sheena Baharudin is a Malaysian multimedia poet, educator, spoken word artist, lifestyle writer, event curator and founder of the local performing arts event Numinous.

 BIM interpreter and arts educator affiliated with BENTARAKATA, a Sabah based community arts group working with the Deaf community in East Malaysia.
-They run a community arts space in KK, facilitate workshops around social justice issues, youth rights, education and health.
+They run a community arts space in Kota Kinabalu, facilitate workshops around social justice issues, youth rights, education and health.

-Take advantage of the myriad of opportunities from British Council here.
+Check out the opportunities from British Council here.